Brooklyn Bridge struck by Mexican navy training ship, 19 injured

 Nineteen people were hurt when a Mexican navy ship hit the Brooklyn Bridge on Saturday in New York City, officials said.

-Mayor Eric Adams said four people were seriously injured and 277 were on board when the vessel collided with the bridge just before 8:30 p.m. on the East River.
+Mayor Eric Adams said four people were seriously injured and 277 were on board the vessel sailing the East River when it collided with the bridge just before 8:30 p.m.

-"No one fell into the water, they were all hurt inside the ship," an NYPD official said.

 Police were urging people to avoid the area around the Brooklyn Bridge, including the South Street Seaport in Manhattan and DUMBO in Brooklyn because of the collision.
 The bridge had been temporarily shut down to traffic, but has since reopened.